Titus Brandsma: Legacy

 In 2005, Brandsma was chosen by the inhabitants of Nijmegen as the greatest citizen to have lived there.
 A memorial church dedicated to him now stands in the city.

-Brandsma's studies on mysticism was the basis for the establishment in 1968 of the Titus Brandsma Institute in Nijmegen, dedicated to the study of spirituality.
+Brandsma's studies on mysticism were the basis for the establishment in 1968 of the Titus Brandsma Institute in Nijmegen, dedicated to the study of spirituality.
 It is a collaboration between the Dutch Carmelite friars and Radboud University Nijmegen.

 In his biography of Brandsma, The Man behind the Myth, Dutch journalist Ton Crijnen claims that Brandsma's character consisted of some vanity, a short temper, extreme energy, political innocence, true charity, unpretentious piety, thorough decisiveness, and great personal courage.
 His ideas were very much those of his own age and modern as well.
 He offset contemporary Catholicism's negative theological opinion about Judaism with a strong disaffection for any kind of antisemitism in Hitler's Germany.

 Brandsma was honoured by the city of Dachau with a street adjoining the former camp, albeit one of the narrowest streets in the town.

 Brandsma participated in the international Esperanto movement and is considered a patron saint by the International Union of Catholic Esperantists.